DWRT-FM: 2012–2025: Play FM

-2025-present: XFM
+2025–present: XFM

 On March 19, 2025, Y2H Broadcasting Network signed an airtime lease agreement with Real Radio Network Inc., in which it would lease the station's airtime.
-Prior to this, Y2H secured airtime lease operations of 92.3 FM in Cebu and 89.1 FM in Davao, both owned by sister company Quest Broadcasting.
+Prior to this, Y2H secured similar arrangements for 92.3 FM in Cebu and 89.1 FM in Davao, both owned by RRNI's sister company Quest Broadcasting.

 On May 1, 2025, the station began a series of test broadcast airing automated music with stingers voiced by Jupiter Torres.

 On June 8, 2025, 99.5 XFM was officially launched with a news and music format.
 In the interim, the new management continued to use the former Play FM studios for its operations.

-On July 1, 2025, XFM launched its first phase of news and public affairs programming with a 6:30 am newscast anchored by Torres, as well as commentary program Bullseye, hosted by former DZXL anchors Buddy Oberas (also from Abante Radyo) and Deo de Guzman.
+On June 28, 2025, XFM launched its weekend programming with The Gospel Hour.
+On July 1, XFM launched its first phase of news and public affairs programming with a 6:30 am newscast anchored by Torres, as well as commentary program Bullseye, hosted by former DZXL anchors Buddy Oberas (also from Abante Radyo) and Deo de Guzman.
 Two days later, XFM News Nationwide was transferred to Manila from 104.7 XFM Palawan, with Oberas and Kim Mangunay replacing Gilbert Basio, Aizy Pacaldo, and Pedy Bautista-Sabando.
-Additionally, Bryan de Paz from UNTV 37 and Earl Saludar were recruited as the station's first field reporting team.
+Additionally, Bryan de Paz from UNTV 37 and Earl Saludar from Net 25 were recruited as the station's first field reporting team.

 On August 11, 2025, XFM rolled out its second phase of programs with Torres moving to the 4:30 am slot as host of Xcitingg Pilipinas, and XPress Balita adjusted 30 minutes earlier to 6:00 am.
-This coincided with the transfer of ex-News5 and DWWW 774 anchorman Joel Gorospe to the station as anchor of an expanded three-hour Bullseye while de Guzman was named as anchor of Sentro (later renamed as Xentro) at 10 am.
+This coincided with the transfer of ex-News5 and DWWW anchorman Joel Gorospe to the station as anchor of an expanded three-hour Bullseye while de Guzman was named as anchor of Sentro (later renamed as Xentro) at 10 am.
 Two weeks later, XFM Mega Manila's third phase of expansion saw the premiere of its afternoon love-advice program X-Rated, hosted by Viva artist Erika Balagtas.
-However, its news operations conducted a personnel shuffle with Oberas taking over as host of Sentro (Xentro), and de Guzman moving to 4:30 am as Torres's tandem, while Gorospe was elevated to being Bullseyes sole host after two months of the show's dual anchor format.
-On August 31, 2025, XFM Mega Manila added a new weekly news review program, XPress The News hosted by de Paz.
+On August 31, XFM added a new weekly news review program, XPress The News hosted by de Paz.

-On September 24, 2025, XFM relocated to the Guadalupe Commercial Complex in Makati; the building formerly housed RMN's DZXL 558 AM before consolidating operations to Atlanta Centre in San Juan.
+On September 24, 2025, XFM relocated to the Guadalupe Commercial Complex in Makati, which used to house RMN's DZXL and iFM before both stations consolidated operations to Atlanta Centre in San Juan.

+On May 5, 2026, Joel Gorospe departed from XFM after just nine months to become station manager of Aliw Broadcasting Corporation's DWIZ 882.
+Former DZME and D8TV anchor Jorge Bandola became his permanent replacement as host of Bullseye after three weeks of music filler for the weekday 6:30 AM slot.